23 May What Is A Furnace Heat Exchanger? How a Furnace Heat Exchanger Works, Common Problems, Costs and More(Last Updated On: September 28, 2018)

 A furnace heat exchanger is the part of your furnace that is responsible for keeping your breathing air and the combustion process separate.
 This is absolutely essential to prevent carbon monoxide poisoning.
 A furnace heat exchanger begins at the burner assembly of the furnace, and goes to the spot where the chimney vent connects with the furnace.
-This passageway, combined with a metal chamber, is what allows heated air to be safely distributed throughout your home.
-Heat exchangers can be found within furnaces, refrigerators, vehicles, and even some pools.
+This passageway, combined with a metal chamber, allows for the safe distribution of heated air throughout your home.
+Typically, homeowners find heat exchangers within furnaces, refrigerators, vehicles, and even some pools.

 How A Furnace Heat Exchanger Works

 A furnace heat exchanger works by literally exchanging (or transferring) the heat created in the combustion chamber to the exterior of the unit, where it is then blown through the ductwork throughout the house.
 It does this in three basic steps.
-For our example we are looking at a gas-powered forced air HVAC system, as this is the most popular type of system used in homes today.
+For example, look at a gas-powered forced air HVAC system.
+This is the most popular type of system used in homes today.

 - First, the furnace will call for heat, which begins the combustion process.
 The hot combustion gases enter into the chamber of the heat exchanger, where they heat up the metal walls.